brown-band/website/pages/scripts/2021-2022/fall/st-johns.md

 date: 2021-11-13
 ---

-::script-note[Women’s Soccer.
-Columbia wouldn’t let us play in their stadium.
+::script-note[Columbia wouldn’t let us play in their stadium.
 Context for this script: on Sunday, 11/07/21, there was both [a bomb threat on Brown’s campus](https://www.browndailyherald.com/article/2021/11/brown-evacuates-students-due-to-bomb-threat), and [a deer trapped in the entrance to Morriss Lounge](https://www.browndailyherald.com/article/2021/11/deer-entered-morris-hall). -AF+JF]

 ## Halftime